p-stanchev/NullaV2/README.md

 - **1 NULLA** = 100,000,000 atoms (8 decimal places, like Bitcoin satoshis)
 - **Block Reward**: 8 NULLA (800,000,000 atoms) per block
+- **Minimum Transaction Fee**: 0.0001 NULLA (10,000 atoms) per transaction
+  - Prevents spam attacks while keeping transactions affordable
+  - Fees are collected by miners in the coinbase transaction
+  - Transactions with insufficient fees are rejected by the network

 #### Generate a New Wallet